gem-spaas/powerplant-coding-challenge/README.md

 ### Performing the challenge

-Build a REST API exposing an endpoint `/productionplan` that accepts a POST with a payload as you can find in the `example_payloads` directory and that returns a json with the same structure as in `example_response.json` and that manages and logs run-time errors.
+Build a REST API exposing an endpoint `/productionplan` that accepts a POST of which the body contains a payload as you can find in the `example_payloads` directory and that returns a json with the same structure as in `example_response.json` and that manages and logs run-time errors.

 For calculating the unit-commitment, we prefer you not to rely on an existing (linear-programming) solver but instead write an algorithm yourself.